directus/directus/docs/app/data-sharing.md

 3. Edit Role options according to your needs.
 4. Click <span mi btn>check</span> to confirm edits.

-::: warning You're creating / editing actual Roles!!
+::: warning You're creating / editing actual Roles!

 If you create or edit a Role in this menu, these changes will take effect app-wide, not just in the context of the Share.